hyryel/com.unity.multiplayer.docs/versioned_docs/version-1.9.1/learn/rpcvnetvar.md

 import ImageSwitcher from '@site/src/ImageSwitcher.js';

 Choosing the wrong data syncing mecanism can create bugs, generate too much bandwidth and add too much complexity to your code.
-Netcode for GameObjects (Netcode) has two main ways of syncing information between players. `RPC` ([Remote Procedure Call](../advanced-topics/messaging-system)) and replicated state [(NetworkVariable)](../basics/networkvariable).
+Netcode for GameObjects (Netcode) has two main ways of syncing information between Players. `RPC` ([Remote Procedure Call](../advanced-topics/messaging-system)) and replicated state [(NetworkVariable)](../basics/networkvariable).
 They both send messages over the network.
 The logic and your design around how they send messages is what will make you choose one over the other.

 ## Choosing between NetworkVariables or RPCs

 - Use `RPC`s for transient events, information only useful for a  moment when it's received.
 - Use `NetworkVariable`s for persistent states, for information that will be around more than a moment.

-A quick way to choose which to use is to ask yourself: "Should a player joining mid-game get that information?"
+A quick way to choose which to use is to ask yourself: "Should a Player joining mid-game get that information?"

 <figure>
 <ImageSwitcher